camelot67/camelot67/README.md

+Hello World.
+Don't expect many folks to ever read this, but seeing as this is my first GitHub repo, I've included some of my favorite quotes as digital launching points for future endeavors.
+Rock on.

 "We can't solve problems by using the same kind of thinking we used when we created them." - Albert Einstein

 "You know you have achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away." - Antoine deSaint Exupery